brishaw/burger-sequel/README.md

 https://secret-atoll-28145.herokuapp.com/

 ## What is this repo or project?
 Eat Da Burger is a burger logger with MySQL, Node, Express, Handlebars and Sequelize.
-It follows the MVC design pattern; using Node and MySQL to query and route data in the app, and Handlebars to generate the HTML.
+It follows the MVC design pattern; using Node and Sequelize to query and route data in the app, and Handlebars to generate the HTML.

 ## Differences in this Version of Eat Da Burger
 * This version uses Sequelize, which is a promise-based ORM for Node.js